Skip to content

 Additional Enforcement Statutes

-Beyond the FTC, the IRS can pursue preparers under Internal Revenue Code (IRC) §6713, which covers unauthorized disclosure of tax return information, and §7216, which imposes criminal penalties for willful disclosure.
-A data breach involving client information — even absent a regulatory complaint — can trigger an IRS review of whether the preparer maintained adequate safeguards.
+Beyond the FTC, the IRS can pursue preparers under Internal Revenue Code (IRC) 6713, which covers unauthorized disclosure of tax return information, and 7216, which imposes criminal penalties for willful disclosure.
+A data breach involving client information, even absent a regulatory complaint, can trigger an IRS review of whether the preparer maintained adequate safeguards.
+For a broader view of IRS cybersecurity mandates that affect PTIN holders, see our guide on IRS cybersecurity requirements for tax professionals.

-Key Takeaway
+The Takeaway

 What IRS Publication 4557 Requires of PTIN Holders

-Material Changes That Trigger WISP Review
+Material Changes That Trigger a WISP Review

-Adopting new tax software, onboarding a cloud storage provider, expanding your staff, relocating your office, adding a remote work policy, or changing your IT support vendor all constitute material changes requiring WISP review.
+Adopting new tax software, onboarding a cloud storage provider, expanding your staff, relocating your office, adding a remote work policy, or changing your IT support vendor all count as material changes requiring WISP review.
 Many preparers fail to recognize that even switching from one cloud-based tax platform to another demands a documented update to the WISP.

 Service Provider Oversight

 One area where PTIN holders frequently fall short is vendor management.
 If you use a cloud-based practice management system, an off-site document storage service, or a third-party IT support firm, your WISP must address how you verify that those vendors maintain adequate security.
 This includes reviewing vendor contracts for security provisions and confirming that any third party who accesses client data is contractually obligated to protect it.
+For a template that addresses these requirements, see our free PTIN WISP template for 2026.

 How to Build a Compliant PTIN WISP: 7 Implementation Steps